Dental-School-Guide/dsg-ai-chatbot/WIDGET-INTEGRATION.md

 <script src="https://your-dental-mentor-app.vercel.app/embed.js"></script>
 ```

-3. **Click Save**
+**Important:** Replace `https://your-dental-mentor-app.vercel.app` with your actual deployed URL in BOTH places.

-### Step 4: Test the Widget
+### Step 3: Test the Widget

+1. **Save your page** in Squarespace
+2. **View the page** (you may need to refresh)
+3. **Open browser console** (F12) to check for any errors
-Visit your Squarespace page and the chatbot should load directly in the container you created.
+4. The chatbot should load directly in the container

+**Note:** The script is now included directly in the Code Block (Step 2) for better compatibility with Squarespace.
+You don't need to add anything to Footer Code Injection unless you want the widget on multiple pages.

 ## Configuration Options